Ibandronic acid Accord

 How is Ibandronic acid Accord used?

-For the prevention of skeletal events or the treatment of hypercalcaemia in cancer patients, Ibandronic acid Accord treatment should only be initiated by a doctor who has experience in the treatment of cancer.
+For the prevention of skeletal events or the treatment of hypercalcaemia in cancer patients, treatment with this medicine should only be started by a doctor who has experience in the treatment of cancer.

-In the treatment of tumour-induced hypercalcaemia, Ibandronic acid Accord is given as an infusion of 2 or 4 mg, depending on whether the patient’s hypercalcaemia is moderate (below 3 mmol/l) or severe (above 3 mmol/l).
-This will normally bring the blood calcium level down to normal levels within seven days.
+In the treatment of hypercalcaemia caused by tumours, Ibandronic acid Accord is given into a vein as an infusion of 2 or 4 mg, depending on how severe the hypercalcaemia is.
+The infusion lasts 2 hours.
+This will normally bring the blood calcium level down to normal levels within a week.

 For the treatment of osteoporosis, Ibandronic acid Accord is given as an injection into a vein once every three months.
 Patients should also take vitamin D and calcium supplements.